Assasinphoenix/pyqt5-tutorial/toolbox.rst

   toolbox.insertItem(index, child, label)
   toolbox.insertItem(index, child, icon, label)

 The *child* parameter is the widget to be added to the ToolBox.
 The *label* value is the item name to be displayed on the ToolBox.
-An *icon* can also be added to each item using the :doc:`qicon` object.
+An *icon* can also be added to each item using the :doc:`icon` object.
 The ``.insertItem()`` method also takes an *index* parameter which indicates the position at which the child should be added.

 Items can also be removed::